emdb-empiar/sfftk/docs/annotating.rst

       -p CONFIG_PATH, --config-path CONFIG_PATH
                             path to configs file
       -b, --shipped-configs
                             use shipped configs only if config path and user configs fail [default: False]
+      -v, --verbose         verbose output
       --all                 clear all notes; USE WITH CARE!
       --from-global         clear notes from global (metadata)
       -i SEGMENT_ID, --segment-id SEGMENT_ID
                             segment ID or a comma-separated sequence of segment IDs of source segment(s); run 'sff notes list <file>' for a list of segment IDs
       --from-all-segments   clear notes from all segments